Family name: Restionaceae R. Brown

 Seeds globoseglobose:

-uniformly reflecting a high proportion of incident light at all angles, hard or membranousmembranous:
+uniformly reflecting a high proportion of incident light at all angles

 texture—extremely thin, pliable, and fairly tough